pahihu/mumps/doc/manual.md

 ## Foreword

-MV1 and its derivative MV1R2DEV is small and efficient like a Swiss army knife.
+MUMPS V1 and its derivative MUMPS V2 is small and efficient like a Swiss army knife.
 I do not repeat the MUMPS V1 manual of Ray Newman which can be found at `doc/MUMPS.epub`.
 Beware it is not a pure MUMPS-1995 implementation.
-If you want a MUMPS which does not contain implementation specific commands and functions use MV1.
-In this text MUMPS refers to the MV1R2DEV implementation of the language which is based on MUMPS V1.
+If you want a MUMPS which does not contain implementation specific commands and functions use MV1 or MV1R2.
+In this text MUMPS refers to the MUMPS V2 implementation of the language which is based on MUMPS V1.